-If you site has lots of pages full of information it is a good idea to set up a sitemap, even if you have a small webpage this will allow the search engine crawlers to map out your website structure and will help it understand what pages are more important and how they all link up.
+If you site has lots of pages full of information it is a good idea to set up a sitemap, even if you have a small webpage this will allow the Search Summarization to map out your website structure and will help it understand what pages are more important and how they all link up.

 Remember- A sitemap is like a spiders web, showing all paths to all your pages.

 3. Create a blog